Autring-Blog/autring-blog-frontend/README.md

 git clone https://github.com/Autring-Blog/autring-blog-frontend.git
 ```

 To run the project, you will need to have Node.js, npm, or yarn installed.
+Using yarn is recommended.
 Run the following commands:

 ```bash
 cd autring-blog-frontend